-I know I posted this over at Make and Takes, but I wanted to post it over here, too, so I can have it on hand when I don’t feel like wading through my recipe binders.
+I originally posted this Root Beer Cookie recipe over at Make and Takes, but I wanted to post it over here, too, so I can have it on hand when I don’t feel like wading through my recipe binders.

 Let me just say this: Don’t knock it ’til you try it.